VIER.LIVE//

 The project won an award called AHO WORKS AWARDS for best interaction design spring 2024.

 This project had a steep learning curve.
 Not only because it was the first school project where we had to organize everything ourselves, all meetings, deciding the task, which problems to focus on, and all communication with the client.
 But also because we had to change our mindset.
 Instead of looking for problems, we had to identify areas for improvement.
 This was because the client is a start-up.
-Of course, they have challenges they are fully aware of, but our task was to create smoother transitions and improve the user experience, not to remove what they had developed.
+Of course, they are aware of the challenges they face, but our task was to create smoother transitions and improve the user experience, rather than removing what they had developed.
 We learned a lot through this process and faced several setbacks before achieving the result we wanted.